-Throughout the book, examples from the US, UK and other countries are used to illustrate the ethical issues at stake.
-Additional features such as chapter summaries, annotated further reading and discussion questions have also been updated, making this an ideal starting point for students new to the subject, not only in philosophy but also in closely related fields such as politics, health economics, public health, medicine, nursing and social work.
+Throughout the book, examples from the United States, the United Kingdom, and other countries are used to illustrate the ethical issues at stake.
+Additional features such as chapter summaries, annotated further reading, and discussion questions have also been updated, making this an ideal starting point for students new to the subject, not only in philosophy but also in closely related fields such as politics, health economics, public health, medicine, nursing and social work.

 Table of Contents

 1. Ethics and health care

 3. Ethics and cost-effectiveness

 8. The price of drugs

 Greg Bognar is Senior Lecturer in Practical Philosophy at Stockholm University and Senior Researcher at the Stockholm Centre for Healthcare Ethics (CHE), Sweden.
 He is currently working on an edited volume with Axel Gosseries on the ethics of age limits and age discrimination.

 Iwao Hirose is Professor and Canada Research Chair in Value Theory and the Philosophy of Public Policy at McGill University, Canada.
 He is the author of Egalitarianism (Routledge, 2015) and Moral Aggregation (2015), and a coeditor of The Oxford Handbook of Value Theory (2015) and Weighing and Reasoning (2015).